robertwahler/jammer/README.md

 Jammer
 ======

-A Unity game jam template with helpful assets that don't get in your way.
+Unity game jam template with just enough structure to ease moving past the jam phase.

+Take a look at the feature list to see if this project will work for you.

 Project Status
 --------------